ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

 - **Storyboarded images must not exceed an area of 17,000,000 pixels to keep loading times of large images within reasonable ranges for most computers to handle.** Additionally you may need to rescale your images accordingly to the internal maximum dimensions of the storyboard editor of 854 x 480 osu!pixels when using them.
-- **The beatmap must not throw parsing errors upon loading.** This means the parser cannot read part of the storyboard instructions.
+- **The difficulty must not throw parsing errors upon loading.** This means the parser cannot read part of the storyboard instructions.
 - **The `Widescreen support` setting must be consistent between storyboarded difficulties in a beatmap,** unless difficulty-specific storyboards are designed for different aspect ratios.

 ### Guidelines

 - **There should be no active sprites and commands after the end of the song.** This is flexible up to a few extra seconds depending on the storyboard effect, but more than that should not be necessary.
 - **Consider leaving a one pixel border of transparency around storyboard images of rotated sprites for interpolation to work properly.** osu! does not utilize anti-aliasing around images, and as such this becomes very noticeable if the edges are visible and the sprite is rotated.
 - **Avoid any noticeable performance issues as much as possible.
-Even being optimized, having consistent frame rates is crucial for the playing experience of the beatmap.** Test play the beatmap during the modding process to confirm this.
+Even being optimized, having consistent frame rates is crucial for the playing experience of the difficulty.** Test play the beatmap during the modding process to confirm this.
 - **Refrain from usage of storyboard sound samples in ways that are easily confused with hitsounds during gameplay.** This goes against the concept of audible feedback, as the sound samples will play independently of any input from the player.
 - **Avoid illogical, conflicting and obsolete commands.** Commands that have their ending time before their start time or are bound to impossible to reach triggers are either not working as intended or obsolete, and should either be removed or adjusted to work as intended.
 Commands of the same type whose intervals overlap should have their intervals and parameters adjusted so that they no longer overlap.
-- **The `Widescreen support` setting should be turned on if the beatmap contains a widescreen storyboard.** Alternatively, if the storyboard is designed for 4:3 resolutions, widescreen support should be turned off.
+- **The `Widescreen support` setting should be turned on if the difficulty contains a widescreen storyboard.** Alternatively, if the storyboard is designed for 4:3 resolutions, widescreen support should be turned off.
 This setting will not affect anything within the beatmap without a storyboard being present.
 - **Make sure the storyboard is optimized as much as possible,** within practical means.
-  - **Avoid having sprites, or the background of the beatmap, completely visually obstructed while rendered.** Fading these out when otherwise not visible is preferable for the sake of performance.
-To fade out the background of the beatmap, turn the same background image into a sprite, with `Background` or `0` as second parameter, and fade accordingly.
+  - **Avoid having sprites, or the background of the difficulty, completely visually obstructed while rendered.** Fading these out when otherwise not visible is preferable for the sake of performance.
+To fade out the background of the difficulty, turn the same background image into a sprite, with `Background` or `0` as second parameter, and fade accordingly.
   - **Avoid sprites being partially off-screen or visually obstructed for the entire time they are used.** In these cases the respective parts of the images should be cut unless this is necessary for an effect within the storyboard.
   - **Avoid unnecessary transparency around storyboard images.** For the sake of performance, images should be cropped as much as possible for their desired effects.
   - **Use loops for commands that repeat themselves many times, unless this goes against what is visually intended.** Using the loop command will often reduce the line count considerably, which in turn reduces file size.